 Discussing this film without taking into account the behind-the-scenes issues it dealt with is nearly impossible.
 Justice League, the final theatrical release version, is clearly a response to the immense backlash from BVS excessively dark and misguided tone.
 A huge chunk of this film was clearly left on the cutting room floor.
 The obvious retooling and reshoots, the more light-hearted look and feel of the film, the jokes, all of it.
 Not only that, Justice League is really the product of two creators - original director Zack Snyder and replacement (for lack of a better term) Joss Whedon.
 Whedon stepped in after Snyder had to walk away from the project due to a family tragedy.
 These two directors have very different styles, resulting in a movie that, at times, feels disconnected from itself.
 Justice League's production history is messy and complicated (which is very apparent in the finished product) and it plays a major part in the film's overall quality.

 However, there are quite a few things that Justice League gets right.
-There are plenty of great character beats, dialogue, and some solid action, but most of that gets lost in a film that feels like its cobbled together from two very different movies.
+There are some good character beats here and there, same with dialogue, and some solid action, but most of that gets lost in a film that feels like its cobbled together from two very different movies.
 Not only that, but it even feels disconnected from its own continuity, as the guilt and remorse Batman feels, and the sudden realization of what a hopeful figure Superman was, seems so disconnected to how the characters were portrayed in BVS and even Man of Steel.
 Never once did Superman really come across as a beacon of hope for the world in Man of Steel or BVS, and while Batman's motivation to do right by Superman after the alien's sacrifice in BVS is great character building, they push him way too far in that direction in Justice League.
 It just doesn't seem to really add up, and given how this movie takes place very shortly after the death of Superman, it only adds to the confusion of an already befuddling product.
 It just doesn't connect.

 The film's core story, our heroes coming together attempting to stop the otherworldly Steppenwolf from collecting three Mother Boxes and decimating the world, is solid reason enough to unite some of DC Comics' top names, and would likely be a worthy foe in a better composed movie.
 However, the film pushes him off to the side for the majority of the runtime, with the main conflict coming from the quippy heroes themselves, which is a perfectly fine way to structure a story.
 Honestly, seeing the Justice League come together on the big screen is the top reason why anyone is seeing this movie, but there needs to be some palpable tension outside the team's problems to justify their conflicts and worry, and the movie fails to deliver.
 Moments where Steppenwolf makes his presence known feels so small scale and at times incomplete (both in terms of the film's story and production), and since those Steppenwolf scenes are nearly all duds (save for his attack on Themyscira and arguably the climactic battle), they don't have the impact they should to properly balance the film.

-The only place where the movie doesn't really come up short is its stellar cast.
-Not a complaint to be found in terms of actors and their approach to each role.
-Whether is Batman as an aging savior, Wonder Woman as a burgeoning leader, Aquaman as a rockin' dudebro, The Flash is a novice hero, or Cyborg as the tortured, reluctant hero, each one works.
-They work surprisingly well as a functioning group.
+For all the movie's shortcomings, it really excels when it comes to the heroes of the Justice League themselves.
+Whether it's Batman as an aging savior, Wonder Woman as a burgeoning leader, Aquaman as a rockin' dudebro, The Flash as a novice hero, or Cyborg as the tortured, reluctant hero ... they all work and, more importantly, they all work together.
+Each character is nicely defined, has a unique role to play and they all have great chemistry.
 Even (spoilers) Superman's truncated return to the living works in theory and approach, but again seems to be the victim of heavy cuts and tweaking.
-There are moments where the movie is just electric because of how well this group of actors and characters function together.
-There isn't even a weak link in the supporting cast.
+There are moments where the movie is just electric because of how well this group of characters, and the actors portraying them, function together.
 The sole possible weak link is the character of Steppenwolf, but that seems to be more of the fault of heavy edits and weak CGI than actual actor performance.

 Now, is Justice League the trainwreck that so many others have claimed it to be?
 No, not at all.
-It's disjointed and slight, yes, but it's still an entertaining time at the movies despite its problems.
-The characters are handled well, the cast is fantastic and there's are some solid action beats.
-But the film's lack of a cohesive tone, a compelling villain and plot, and its jarring nature does brutally hinder it.
-That all said, honestly, its few strengths do make the film watchable.
-However, if you're not a fan of the recent DC Comics-flavored output from Warner Bros.
-Pictures, this likely won't change that.
-There is something really satisfying about seeing the Justice League in live-action on the big screen, and this movie will just have to do until we get something better in a decade or so.
+It's not terrible, but it's not even good, really.
+It's disjointed and slight, yes, but it's still a mostly entertaining and somewhat interest movie, though perhaps more for its troubles than the final product.
+The characters are mostly handled adequately, the cast is good and there's are some enjoyable action beats.
+But the film's lack of a cohesive tone, mediocre effects, a compelling villain and plot, and its jarring nature does brutally hinder it.
+That all said, honestly, its few minor strengths do make the film watchable, but barely so.
+If you're not a fan of the recent DC Comics-flavored output from Warner Bros.
+Pictures, this won't change that.
+Still, there is something satisfying about seeing the Justice League in live-action on the big screen, and this movie will just have to do, unfortunately, until we get something better in a decade or so.
 Check it out, but at your own risk.

 Warner Bros.
 Home Entertainment has released Justice League on a host of different formats for home media consumption.
 The movie can be purchased on Digital HD, standard definition DVD, Blu-ray and 4K Ultra Blu-ray.
 Warner Bros. provided The World's Finest with a Blu-ray edition of the movie to review.